-Offered Fall Semester Only

-Prerequisite: CON 136
+Offered Fall Semester Only Available to Grades 11-12 Prerequisite: CON 136

 This course is a combined lecture and lab course that introduces the student to the basics of hanging and taping drywall and its uses in residential construction.
 It also provides students the necessary knowledge and skills to insulate a structure.